 Remember your medication

-Be sure you have enough of your prescribed medicines before you head to the airport, and take your tablets before you fly.
+Be sure you have enough of your prescribed medicines before you head on holiday.
 Plus, make sure your medicines are in your hand luggage – not your hold baggage!

-What are the risks once I’m in the air?
+What are the risks once you’re in the air?

 This can cause a Pulmonary Embolism (PE), which is when a clot breaks free and travels to the lungs.

-Blood clots can occur when the blood flow is slowed or stopped, which is why sitting still for long periods of time during your flight increases your risk.
+Blood clots can occur when the blood flow is slowed or stopped.
+Therefore, sitting still for long periods of time during your flight can increases your risk.

-How do I minimise DVT risk when flying?
+How do you minimise DVT risk when flying?

-- Flight socks: Also known as ‘Compression stockings’, reduce the risk of DVT by gently applying pressure to the leg and therefore increasing blood flow.
+Flight socks: also known as ‘Compression stockings’, these reduce the risk of DVT by gently applying pressure to the leg and therefore increasing blood flow.

-- Exercise: Walk around regularly; at least once and hour or stand for a few minutes.
+Exercise: walk around regularly; at least once an hour or stand for a few minutes.
 Do stretching exercises, even while seated.
 Flex your calf muscles, stretch thigh muscles and curl and stretch your toes.